Vulfran/BirkmayerAerospace_Webseite/docs/en/documentation.md

 #### Initial Situation

-The Engineering organization with national Engineering Integration Centers needed to be organized more effectively for new developments.
-The current Engineering organization was capable of managing aircraft modifications of existing aircraft types, however, the organization could not be scaled for rapid growth with new aircraft developments running in parallel.
+The Engineering organization with the national Engineering Integration Centers for the relevant aircraft contribution wing, forward fuselage, center-wing box, rear fuselage, cabin systems, propulsion, shall be organized more effectively, for new developments.
+The current Engineering-organization is capable to manage and design aircraft modifications of the exiting aircraft types, however, the organization cannot be scaled for rapid growth with new aircraft developments that run in parallel.

 #### Tasks

 - Define new engineering organization with a strategically new orientation for several aircraft development programs running in parallel
-- Define internationally harmonized processes for the HR and Finance organizations
-- Propose more efficient setup of the Program and Sales organizations

 #### Implemented Measures

-As senior manager for organizational development:
+As senior manager for organizational development within the executive HR organization I
-- Strategically designed a new engineering structure by engaging the most senior engineering stakeholders
+- strategically designed a new engineering structure by engaging the most senior engineering stakeholders.
-- Designed harmonized HR and Finance processes by engaging the most senior stakeholders
-- Analyzed the current Program and Sales organizations and the existing cooperation
-- Redefined the interfaces between the program and sales organizations

 #### Achievements

 - ✅ **Enabled scalable growth** for the development of two additional aircraft types (A400M, A350) in the following 10 years
-- ✅ **Established internationally harmonized processes** for HR and finance organizations
-- ✅ **Defined efficient cross-functional way of working** between Program and Sales without organization change

 ---